koengit/bluetooth/example/notes.md

 }
 ```
 At this point we have initiated a connection and the callback we registered earlier is invoked.
 This callback is going to design two sets of service discovery parameters.
 One is configured to search for the temperature sensor service and the other for the octavius permission service.
 It knows what to look for by specifying which UUIDs the services are registered with on the server.

+The `bt_gatt_discover` function is asynchronous and expects the discovery parameter object to be valid until discovery is complete.
 ```c
 static void connected(struct bt_conn *conn, u8_t conn_err) {
     ....